Information Physics of Intelligence: Unifying Logical Depth and Entropy under Thermodynamic Constraints: Numerical Validation and Simulations

 In Experiment 3, we compare our FreqDepth strategy ($\text{score} = \text{freq} \times \text{depth}$) against three baselines across cache sizes 10-500 on the medium KB (1000 queries).
 We focus on the constrained regime (cache=50, 5\% of queries) where strategy differences are most pronounced.

-At the constrained cache size of 50 (Table 2), our FreqDepth strategy achieves 91.5\% hit rate vs. 87.2\% for LRU, with 11.6\% latency improvement.
-Figure~\ref{fig:baseline-comparison} shows performance across the full range (cache sizes 10-500): FreqDepth consistently outperforms LRU/LFU at all sizes.
-The theoretically optimal TrueMI performs poorly (51.6\% hit rate at cache=50) because it greedily selects queries that maximize global mutual information without considering access frequency—it caches informationally rich but rarely accessed queries.
+At the constrained cache size of 50 (Table~\ref{tab:baseline-comparison}), our FreqDepth strategy achieves 91.5\% hit rate vs. 87.2\% for LRU, with 26\% cost reduction.
+Figure~\ref{fig:baseline-comparison} shows performance across the full range (cache sizes 10-200): FreqDepth consistently outperforms LRU/LFU at all sizes.
+The TrueMI strategy performs poorly (51.3\% hit rate at cache=50) because it greedily selects queries that maximize global mutual information without considering access frequency—it caches informationally rich but rarely accessed queries.
+This validates our theoretical insight that mutual information maximization $\neq$ cost minimization.
 In contrast, FreqDepth's $\text{freq} \times \text{depth}$ heuristic balances information gain with access probability, achieving practical superiority.
-At larger cache sizes (e.g., cache $\geq$ 300), all classical strategies converge to $>95\%$ hit rates as capacity constraints relax.